nagisa/django-bfm/README.md

 --------------

 * You must be logged as staff user to use file manager
+* If you're not logged in, then you will be redirected to login page at `settings.LOGIN_URL`
-* It's very young project
+* It's young project

 Tested Browsers
 -------------------------------